Best Things to Do in Key West in May (2024)

 One of my favorite ways to price compare is with Kayak.
 In one quick search, I can see what’s available and hotel prices.

 Hotel room prices vary, depending on demand.
-So, during peak season, the prices will be higher.
+So, during peak season, or the high season, the prices will be higher.
 Think late December through March.
 May is a great time to explore the Island before the humidity and rainy season hit.

 Things to Do